stormsson/web_tester/README.md

 ### Create a test session
 1) create a `suite.yml` file, structured as the example provided `suite_example.yml`
-2) run `docker run --rm -ti -v $(pwd):/app webtester:latest python main.py`
+2) run `docker run --rm -ti -v $(pwd):/app webtester:latest python main.py` from your project dir

+by default the run only checks request validators, if you need to enable selenium testing run
+2) run `docker run --rm -ti -v $(pwd):/app webtester:latest python main.py --selenium`

 ## Validators
 All validators will have a `type` field, to define which validator is used.
-There are two types of validators:
+In the `suite.yml` you can define two different types of validators:

 **validators** will use Selenium as a driver for testing.
-They are currently defined in `tester/validators.py`
+They are currently defined in `tester/selenium_validators.py`

 **request_validators** will use python requests library in order to fetch the url They are currently defined in `tester/request_validators.py`